HOW TO PLAY TEXAS HOLD’EM LIKE A BOSS

 To start, each player receives two cards face down that are known as ‘hole cards’.
-Following on from the hole cards, three rounds of ‘community cards’ are dealt face up into the centre of the table.
+Following on from the hole cards, three rounds of ‘community cards’ are dealt face up into the center of the table.

 The first is called ‘the flop’ and draws three community cards; the second known as ‘the turn’ draws one community card, and the final community card drawn is known as ‘the river’.
 After each round, players may choose to check, bet, call or fold.

 The player with the best combination of the five community cards and two hole cards wins.
-Below you’ll find a more comprehensive description of Texas Hold’em Poker:

 Hold’em, as any form of poker, is about betting.
 Hold’em has four betting rounds.
 The sizes of the bets depend on the structure of the game, of which Hold’em has three possibilities: